 Management of liquidity risk includes asset and liability management strategies.
 The assets held to back insurance liabilities consist predominantly of held-to-maturity investments.
 The assets are managed so as to effectively match the maturity profile of the assets with the expected pattern of claims payments.

-The group manages liquidity risk by maintaining adequate reserves, banking facilities and reserve borrowing facilities by continuously monitoring forecast and actual cash flows.
+The group manages liquidity risk by maintaining adequate reserves and banking facilities by continuously monitoring forecast and actual cash flows.

 (d) Other risk